Skip to main content

 • Staff can volunteer to share the Money Smart for Older Adults program with older members and caregivers to help them make informed financial decisions and protect against scams.
 The program includes an Instructor Guide, PowerPoint slides, and a take-home Resource Guide.

-• Staff can use CFPB’s fraud prevention posters, activity sheets, and other resources to help older members and their families avoid common scams.
+• Staff can use CFPB’s fraud prevention handouts to help older members and their families avoid common scams.

 Reports and advisories

-• CFPB recently released an advisory that shares recommendations for financial institutions to help them prevent financial exploitation of older account holders with alerts to a trusted contact person.
+• CFPB’s advisory shares recommendations for financial institutions to help them prevent financial exploitation of older account holders with alerts to a trusted contact person.

 • CFPB also has an accompanying handout for consumers that explains how designating a trusted contact can help account holders protect their money without giving up control over their finances.

-• CFPB’s report, Suspicious Activity Reports on Elder Financial Exploitation: Issues and Trends , contains an analysis of elder financial exploitation SARs, including monetary losses by members and filers and possible next steps for credit unions.
+• CFPB’s report, Suspicious Activity Reports on Elder Financial Exploitation: Issues and Trends , contains an analysis of elder financial exploitation, including monetary losses by customers and filers and possible next steps for credit unions.

-• To support credit unions in their efforts to combat fraud, Reporting of Suspected Elder Financial Exploitation by Financial Institutions provides information about reporting suspected elder financial exploitation based on recent federal and state law changes.
+• To support credit unions in their efforts to combat fraud, Reporting of Suspected Elder Financial Exploitation by Financial Institutions provides information about reporting suspected elder financial exploitation based on federal and state law.

 To find these resources and more, visit consumerfinance.gov/olderamericans.
 Content provided by the CFPB.